The Guest

 Story & Plot Summary: The Guest

-Quick Plot Summary: Released in 2014, The Guest is a Mystery, Thriller, Action film directed by Adam Wingard.
+Quick Plot Summary: Released in 2014, The Guest is a Mystery, Thriller, Action film directed by Adam Wingard, written by Simon Barrett.
 The narrative presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict involving Dan Stevens.
+It provides a scannable look at the movie's central conflict involving Dan Stevens as "David".

 Story Breakdown